prize Him too!

 And of course because of all these German gendarmes and our policeman.

-Only Marysia survived because this morning they had to work in the fields and Mateychak's wife has left her in my place.
+Only Marysia survived because this morning they had to work in the fields and Mateychak's wife had left her at my place.

-The Kielonki's family farm was also burned down, because they kept a Jewess there.
+The Kielonki's family farm was also burned down because they kept a Jewess there.
 Probably for several months.
 But at the scarcity time, it was so hard that they told her to go.
-And she was so upset about it, that when they caught her and took to the police station, she told them about Kielonki's hiding.
+She was so upset about it, that when they caught her and took her to the police station, she told them about Kielonki's hiding.